NagliNagli/naglinagli.github.io1/_posts/2021-02-25-Cache_Poisoning.md

 ### Submitting the report

-I have submitted my report to Bugcrowd as "Web Cache Poisoning via X-Forwarded-For Header to Stored XSS on subdomain.example.com"
+I have submitted my report to Bugcrowd as **Web Cache Poisoning via X-Forwarded-For Header to Stored XSS on subdomain.example.com**

 Upon my first submission I didn't take into consideration the file types which cloudflare caching accepts, which madem y reproduction steps not reproducible at first.